NetApp/trident/README.md

 * `-deployment_file`:  The path to a Trident deployment definition, as described in [Deploying As a Pod](#deploying-as-a-pod).
 Defaults to `/etc/config/trident-deployment.yaml`.
 * `-apiserver`: The IP address and insecure port for the Kubernetes API server.
 Optional; if specified, the launcher uses this to communicate with the API server.
 If omitted, the launcher will assume it is being launched as a Kubernetes pod and connect using the service account for that pod.
+* `-volume_name`: The name of the volume provisioned by launcher on the storage backend.
+If omitted, it defaults to "trident".
+* `-volume_size`: The size of the volume provisioned by launcher in GB.
+If omitted, it defaults to 1GB.
+* `pvc_name`: The name of the PVC created by launcher.
+If omitted, it defaults to "trident".
+* `pv_name`: The name of the PV created by launcher.
+If omitted, it defaults to "trident".
+* `-trident_timeout`: The number of seconds to wait before the launcher times out on a Trident connection.
+If omitted, it defaults to 10 seconds.
+* `-k8s_timeout`: The number of seconds to wait before timing out on Kubernetes operations.
+If omitted, it defaults to 60 seconds.
 * `-debug`: Optional; enables debugging output.

 As with Trident itself, the launcher can be deployed as a pod using the